raphielscape/scripts/README.md

-Do you want me to put Bad Apple lyric here?
+# Scripts

+It's pretty much stuffs that you see everyday, so why you're here?